 The purpose of our program is to be not only a safe and fun place for children to be, but also a place for growth, nurturance, and development of life skills.
 The role of the adult working in this program is to be a facilitator of the positive development of children through healthy interactions.
+Listening is one of our core values because we believe we have a duty to listen to the voices of those we serve.
 We work to establish and encourage realistic boundaries and high expectations for children.
 High expectations provide children with the appropriate challenges and feedback necessary for brain enrichment.
 We plan for interactions with fun, caring, authoritative and mature adults, who are experts in child development.
 We plan for interactions between children of different ages who model responsible behavior and share a sense of community.